On the influence of reference sample properties on magnetic force microscopy calibrations: MFM Tip Calibration

-Initially, calibrations relied on interpreting the tip as a point-like dipole or monopole interacting with the local stray field and fitting this model to reference measurements.
-However, such approaches exhibit significant limitations due to their strong dependence on the sample's feature sizes \cite{Vock2010}.
-These limitations can be overcome by determining the spatial frequency-dependent transfer function of the MFM system, known as the instrument calibration function (ICF), as demonstrated by Hug et al. \cite{Hug1998} and Schendel et al. \cite{Schendel2000}.
 The ICF is a function of the cantilever's mechanical properties and of the gradient of the force exerted on the tip.
 This force arises from the non-local interaction between the vertical component of the spatially extended MFM tip stray field distribution $B_z^{\text{tip}}$ and the magnetization of the sample under test (SUT), as illustrated in Fig.~\ref{fig:MFM_intro}a.
 The spatially extended tip stray field distribution at the sample surface thus governs the point-spread function character of the ICF.